 Hold-out problems arise when there are multiple groups of creditors, creating incentives to holdout, or to free ride, especially when a reorganisation plan allows creditors to decide whether to participate or not.
 In a hold-out situation, a group of creditors decline to participate in the restructuring work of a firm and use this as a leverage to pocket value for themselves by demanding full payment of their dues either from the firm or from the other creditors and become 'free riders'.
-Free riders are those creditors that do not contribute to the restructuring of the firm, at the expense of cuts by other creditors, but garner gains of a financially stable firm once restructuring is complete.
-Simply put, hold-out creditors that are unsuccessful in preventing restructuring become free riders when restructuring is successful.
+Free riders are those creditors that do not contribute to the restructuring of the firm, at the expense of cuts by other creditors that are unsuccessful in preventing restructuring become free riders when restructuring is successful.
 Studies have shown that private workouts and the conflicting interests of creditors give rise to coordination failure and result in a free-rider or hold-out problem among creditors.
-A legal bankruptcy procedure resolves these problems because the bankruptcy court plays the coordination role.12
+A legal bankruptcy procedure resolves these problems because the bankruptcy court plays the coordination role.